samrocketman/Spacefarer/ideas.md

 - Update some mission requiremetns to trigger in a different order for when a player has a jump drive.
 - Sheragi: Remove 2 jump drives and add 1?
+- Jump drive removed mid-space: you wonder if you ever had a jump drive to begin with?
+You panic and check your fleet inventory and notice one of your ships

 # Phase 3